-One bag a time is good for everyone if you can remember to keep your eye on the level
+One bag at a time is good for everyone if you can remember to keep your eye on the level

 In a perfect world, you would never use more than one bag of salt at a time.
 This isn't practical for most families.
-So let's compromise and say don't fill it to the top or even three quarters full, let's shoot for two bags at a time and leave it at that.
+So let's compromise and say don't fill it to the top or even three-quarters full, let's shoot for two bags at a time and leave it at that.

 Too much salt in the tank compacts the salt in the bottom and it won't dissolve

 When this happens, it appears that everything is working but the water is still hard.
-The softener meters, regenerates, goes through all the motions, but because it hasn't dissolved enough salt, the resin remains uncharged and cannot collect the calcium from your water.
+The softener meters regenerates, goes through all the motions, but because it hasn't dissolved enough salt, the resin remains uncharged and cannot collect the calcium from your water.

 More salt does not mean softer water

 Adding more salt to your softener does not make the water softer.
-In fact, salt will dissolve to saturation point regardless of how much salt is in the tank.
+In fact, the salt will dissolve to a saturation point regardless of how much salt is in the tank.
 On the other hand, adding more water to your salt tank will in fact dissolve more salt, but once again, it probably won't make your water any softer.
 The exception to this would be if at some point you have actually run out of salt and left the softener for some time without refilling the brine tank.
 At that point, adding extra water will dissolve more salt and allow the softener to completely recharge the depleted resin.
 Or, you can do two regeneration cycles in a row.